lewisgdljr/toy_test/README.md

  	    		     // is thrown when exp is evaluated
 ```

-See demo.cpp, leap_year.hpp, and factorial.hpp for examples.
+See the test directory for examples.

 ## License ![CC0](https://licensebuttons.net/p/zero/1.0/88x31.png)